priyankasaggu/priyankasaggu.github.io/_posts/2025-04-10-create-go-vendor-tarballs.md

 However, it wasn’t immediately clear how to use the `go_modules` OBS service to create **multiple vendor tarballs** from **different subdirectories** within a single Git source repository.

-Below is an example where I create multiple vendor tarballs from a single Git repo—specifically the etcd project:
+Below is an example where I create multiple vendor tarballs from a single Git repo— (in this case, the etcd project):

 ```xml
 <services>